Search back on after rest of South Florida condo demolished

 Miami-Dade County Mayor Daniella Levine Cava told the Associated Press that the demolition went “exactly as planned” around 10:30 p.m.
 Sunday.

 Crews immediately began clearing some of the new debris so rescuers could start making their way into parts of the underground garage that is of particular interest.
-Once there, they were hoping to get a clearer picture of voids that may exist in the rubble and could possibly harbor the 121 people believed to be trapped under the fallen wing of the Champlain Towers South in Surfside that collapsed June 24.
+Once there, they were hoping to get a clearer picture of voids that may exist in the rubble as they search for 121 people believed to be trapped under the fallen wing of the Champlain Towers South in Surfside that collapsed June 24.

 No one has been rescued alive since the first hours after the collapse.
 On Sunday, Miami-Dade police identified David Epstein, 58, as one of the 24 people known to have perished in the fallen tower.
 His remains were recovered Friday.